yashlala/attentive-session-based-recs/README.md

 We have linked our generated DistilBERT plot embeddings below.
 If the links are broken, please file an issue in this repository.

-1. MovieLens 1M DistilBERT plot embeddings: put this data a file called `bert_sequence_1m.txt`.
+1. MovieLens 1M DistilBERT plot embeddings: save this file as `data/bert_sequence_1m.txt`.
 The data can be found [here](https://drive.google.com/file/d/1D6_jvNBs6YNhYU8Bd9UOKBVQrnoNAO78/view?usp=sharing).
-2. MovieLens 20M DistilBERT plot embeddings: put this data a file called `bert_sequence_20m.txt`.
-We didn't use this dataset for our experiments.
+2. MovieLens 20M DistilBERT plot embeddings: save this file as `data/bert_sequence_20m.txt`.
 The data can be found [here](https://drive.google.com/file/d/1zzXhfT4LrQIxDCWHlA34D-g1VVl2ZU7s/view?usp=sharing).

 After the plot embeddings have been generated, we have enough data to run our models.

+### Results Replication

 All Jupyter Notebooks here are self contained.
 They use the `preprocessing.py` Python module (included here) to structure the data into their preferred forms.